open-edge-insights/eii-azure-bridge/README.md

 # EIS Azure Bridge

+> **NOTE:** The source code for this project must be placed under the `IEdgeInsights`
+> directory in the source code for EIS for the various scripts and commands in
+> this README to work.

 The EIS Azure Bridge serves as a connector between EIS and the Microsoft Azure IoT Edge Runtime ecosystem.
 It does this by allowing the following forms of bridging: